openedx/xblock-lti-consumer/README.rst

 LTI Advantage Features
 ======================

-This XBlock supports LTI 1.3 and the following LTI Avantage services: Deep Linking (LTI-DL) and Assignments and Grades services (LTI-AGS).
+This XBlock supports LTI 1.3 and the following LTI Avantage services:

+* Deep Linking (LTI-DL)
+* Assignments and Grades services (LTI-AGS)

 To enable LTI-AGS, your block needs two properties set: `has_score` and `weight`.
 Once that is configured, the service will be automatically enabled and the tool will be able to send scores back to the platform through a `LineItem`.

-To enable LTI-DL and it's capabilities, you need to set the following feature flag:
+To enable LTI-DL and its capabilities, you need to set the following feature flag:

 .. code:: yaml